 Access Santa Barbara Fort by Car

 This is the easiest access to the castle.
-There is a parking lot inside the actual castle you can go in your car.
+There is a parking lot inside the actual castle you can go in your car but is now closed.
 The city hall has been thinking of stoping cars from getting into the fortification several times.
 The access to the castle has been closed for a year due to a decision in that direction and the pandemic.

-The parking lot in Santa Barbara Castle is now reopened as the city hall couldn’t set up a reliable public bus alternative to get into the castle.
+The parking lot in Santa Barbara Castle is closed even though the government has said they will reopen it as the city hall couldn’t set up a reliable public bus alternative to get into the castle.
 The lot has between 30 and 35 parking spots.
 This includes bus spaces for organised visits.
-You should have no issues having the lot full.

 I left you here a map with a pinpoint to the parking space inside the castle.
-This is the place you can set your GPS to go.
+This is the place you can set your GPS to go if the parking reopens.